-Given the slowdown in the economy, we have spent considerable time projecting revenues and expenditures to ensure adequate funding of services will be available in the following budget cycles.
-The starting point for all projections is to deliver the same high-level of service to our community, use very conservative revenue assumptions, leave the tax rate unchanged and maintain adequate staffing levels.
+Given the continued slowdown in the state and national economy, we have thoroughly analyzed projecting revenues and expenditures to ensure adequate funding of services will be available in the following budget cycles.
+The starting point for all projections was: to deliver the same high-level of service to our community; to utilize very conservative revenue assumptions, maintain the tax rate; to insure adequate staffing levels.
 As fiscal variables become clear, we will continue to monitor the next two budget cycles.
-Examples of variables we are most concerned with include the pronounced slowdown of private taxable development, the anemic sub-1% earnings rate on our investments, the substantial increases of mandated pension contributions, and the likely return to annual reductions in the residential rollback.
-Also, we will have to closely monitor proposals by the Governor and numerous members of the Legislature to rollback commercial property valuations which could have a dramatic effect on property tax revenues.
+Examples of variables we are most concerned with include the pronounced slowdown of private taxable development, the anemic sub-1% earnings rate on our investments, the substantial increases of mandated pension contributions, and the likely return to reductions in the residential rollback.
+Also, we will have to closely monitor proposals at the state level to rollback commercial property valuations which could have a dramatic negative effect on property tax revenues.